DylanRJohnston/dylanrjohnston.github.io/content/posts/rust-coq-opaque-types.md

 Trait t
 ```

-Now just like before, our goal matches one of our assumptions, and so we can finish up this branch with `assumption`.
+Now just like before, our goal matches one of our assumptions, so we can finish up this branch with `assumption`.

 ```coq
 Theorem test: forall (Trait: Type -> Prop) (Result: Prop),